zwettemaan/CRDT_UXP/README.md

 Attach this `.lirq` file to an email to mailto:sales@rorohiko.com.

-In your email, make sure to mention any additional details that might be relevant or useful in your email (e.g. let us know if you prefer us to send you a PayPal invoice).
+In your email, make sure to mention any additional details that might be relevant or useful (e.g. let us know if you prefer us to send you a PayPal invoice).

 ### Payment

 If you need to pay a license fee, payment processing is not yet automated - you need to manually send payment of US$29/seat using PayPal, to `sales@rorohiko.com`.

-With your payment, make sure to mention the order reference that you also used in the _License Manager_, so we can match your payment to the order info embedded in the _License Request_.
+With your payment, make sure to mention the order reference that you used in the _License Manager_, so we can match your payment to the order info embedded in the _License Request_.
 ```
     https://www.paypal.com
 ```